New Finnair Schengen Lounge Helsinki With Platinum Corner

 This new lounge concept looks great!

-I’m really impressed by the direction that Finnair is taking.
+I’m really impressed by the direction that Finnair is taking, at least when it comes to its premium products.
 Finnair has now completely overhauled its long haul business class, so you’ll find the carrier’s unique no-recline business class on all A330s and A350s.

 New Finnair no-recline business class

-On top of that, the airline refreshed its non-Schengen lounges in 2019, and is now refreshing its Schengen lounges.
+On top of that, the airline refreshed its non-Schengen lounges in 2019, and has now refreshed its Schengen lounges.
 Helsinki Airport is in general such a pleasure to transit, and is so much better than virtually any other hub in the region, especially other oneworld hubs, like London Heathrow Airport (LHR).

 I also really like how Finnair has dedicated lounges for oneworld Emerald members, despite not offering a first class.
-It’s the only oneworld airline without first class to have a better than business class lounge for oneworld Emerald members.
+It’s the only oneworld airline without first class to have a better than business class lounge for oneworld Emerald members (well, technically Malaysia Airlines doesn’t have first class, but it does have Business Suite).

 I enjoyed my visit to the Finnair Platinum Wing Helsinki (the oneworld Emerald lounge in the non-Schengen area), and I look forward to visiting this new lounge as well.